25 of the Most Romantic Resorts That Will Make You Fall in Love All Over Again

 Best for: Royal enthusiasts and outdoorsy types

 If your idea of romance entails living out royal fantasies, then head on over to the Wickaninnish Inn, located on Vancouver Island in British Columbia, Canada—where Prince Harry and Meghan Markle famously made a pit stop between their lives as royals and Californians.
 This romantic resort, which has the feel of a rustic mountain lodge, is surrounded by towering pines, in-room fireplaces and the same Pacific Ocean views the royal couple has been pictured next to.
-While you’re north of the border, you may also want to check out these popular travel destinations in Canada.
+While you’re north of the border, you may also want to check out these other popular travel destinations in Canada.

 - Rustic but elegant rooms